thewtex/tmux-mem-cpu-load/README.rst

 	  Use powerline left symbols throughout the output, enables --colors -v, --vertical-graph
 	  Use vertical bar chart for CPU graph
-  -q, --powerline-right
+  -l <value>, --segments-left <value>
+	  Enable blending bg/fg color (depending on -p or -q use) with segment to left -r <value>, --segments-right <value>
+	  Enable blending bg/fg color (depending on -p or -q use) with segment to right -q, --powerline-right
 	  Use powerline right symbols throughout the output, enables --colors -i <value>, --interval <value>